 Getting eyeballs for your products in retail outlets

-With some modifications, the same logic can be applied into a retail set-up.
+With some modifications, the same logic can be applied to a retail set-up.
 If your products are placed in an easily observed area, it will increase your total lead acquisition.

-But unlike the case of a website, you will only be able to showcase a limited number of products in a retail shelf.
-The remaining products would get delegated to the back row shelf that doesn’t get the attention from visitors.
+But unlike the case of a website, you will only be able to showcase a limited number of products on a retail shelf.
+The remaining products would get relegated to the back row shelf that doesn’t get the attention from visitors.